Record wildfire burns amid drought on Hawaii’s Big Island

 Even though Hawaii has a wet, tropical climate that isn’t typically at risk from large fires, blazes could become more frequent as climate change-related weather patterns intensify.

 The islands have seen a downward trend in overall rainfall in recent years.
 Drought conditions have reached the most severe level in some parts of Hawaii in recent years, according to the U.S. Drought Monitor.
-Drought tied to climate change have made wildfires harder to fight.
+Drought that is tied to climate change has made wildfires harder to fight.

-In the Hawaii fire, two homes were confirmed destroyed so far, and officials asked residents to report any additional damage.

-Big Island officials said Sunday night that they were unable to fly over the blaze to get an updated size estimate.
-The fire is likely to have grown larger since the last flyover, and officials said they would try again Monday.
+Two homes were confirmed destroyed in the Hawaii fire.
+One homeowner said he tried to protect his property but lost the battle as the wind picked up.

+“I had a dozer on my lawn, my land, and I tried to make a fire break,” Joshua Kihe of the community of Waimea told Hawaii News Now.
+He said the fire destroyed his home.

+“I just seen the flames coming,” Waimea resident Kanani Malakaua said.
+“I mainly got my important papers, made sure my kids were in the car, got my animals — but this is a very, very scary time for us.”

-Some nearby roads were closed, making certain neighborhoods inaccessible to residents, but there was no imminent threat to homes.
+Some nearby roads were closed, making certain neighborhoods inaccessible, but there was no imminent threat to those houses.

 Hawaii County Fire Chief Kazuo Todd said winds were expected to increase Monday.